A numerical investigation of Rayleigh-Benard convection with an obstruction: Problem formulation

 The initial conditions for our simulations come from the conductive state-- a velocity of zero, $\vu=\bf{0}$ and a linear temperature profile of $\theta(x,z)=0.5-z$, which also satisfies our boundary conditions.
 The conductive profile is a stable steady-state for $\Ra$ below a critical value and unstable for $\Ra$ above its critical value.
 Therefore, when we perturb this steady-state at the beginning of the simulations for Rayleigh numbers above the critical value, hotter fluid from the bottom will rise due to the buoyancy force, while the cooler fluid from the top will sink.
 This fluid movement forms the convection cells and helps define the preferred stable state (for non-turbulent parameter regimes).

 When we consider an obstruction in the flow, we assume the obstruction is impermeable and insulated, so we impose no-slip and no-flux boundary conditions for velocity and temperature along the boundary of the obstruction.
 Physically, this could be representing the placement of insulated wires in an empty air channel in laptop hardware, investigated to determine optimal wire placement to enhance circulation and prevent overheating.
 We run simulations with different placements of the obstruction, with two placements shown in Figure \ref{fig:mesh} with a schematic of mesh discretizations.
+Other works focused on convection with obstructions often consider rectangular obstructions (usually where the obstruction generates a heat source) \cite{miroshnichenko2018turbulent,paroncini2009natural,zhao2006conjugate}.
+Investigations which consider circular obstructions (or cylindrical in three dimensional studies) where the obstruction is providing heat \cite{ghaddar1992natural,lee2016three} or in enclosures with isothermal boundary conditions along all borders and the obstruction \cite{kim2008numerical,lee2010natural}.
+Although these each consider similar ideas of convection with an obstruction, an exact comparison of results is not possible since we consider different boundary conditions and do not allow the obstruction to conduct heat.

 Next, we define three quantitative measures of convection.
 The first is the Nusselt number, the physically-relevant measure of the ratio of convective to conductive heat transfer, as defined in \cite{doering1996variational,doering2001upper,howard1963heat,howard1972bounds}.
 Second, we define a mathematical energy,